day8/re-frame/README.md

 ## Correct Acronym?

-Is re-frame MVC or MVP or M*P?
+Is re-frame MVC, MVP or MVVC?
 Any of those?

 Hmm, I'd say "no".